jtpio/python-pizza-berlin/README.md

-# Inspecting CPython Bytecode in JupyterLab (lightning talk)
+# Inspecting CPython Bytecode in JupyterLab

-Small presentation to showcase how to inspect CPython Bytecode in JupyterLab
+Quick presentation to showcase how to inspect CPython Bytecode in JupyterLab